MeveraStudios/Documentation/docs/Imperat/basics/Annotations Deep Dive.md

 - **`@Flag`**: A true flag comes with an input next to it (e.g., `-yourFlag <value-input>`)
 - **`@Switch`**: A flag that gives a `boolean` value determined by its presence in the context (e.g., `-silent`)
 :::

+### @Format
+This method defines the format of on a specific parameter when displayed in help messages, It is very useful in one known scenario where yoru parameter requires more than one argument to be resolved so you would like it to be formatted into these args instead of 1 argument.

+Example:
+If you have the class `Person` which requires `<name>` and `<age>` as input, By default it will be formatted into `<person>` (using the parameter's name), However when placing `@Format("<name> <age>")` it will be formatted into `<name>` and `<age>` to help the users understanding the requirements of executing your command's usage.

 ## Wildcard Annotations